As an Amazon Associate, I earn from qualifying purchases.

 - 1 yellow onion sliced

 - Slice bell pepper and onion.
 Set aside.

 - Put dehydrated soy curls in a crockpot.
 No need to rehydrate.

-- Pour BBQ sauce, teriyaki sauce, and vegetable broth over soy curls.
+- Pour the can of pineapples (icluding juice), BBQ sauce, teriyaki sauce, and vegetable broth over soy curls.

 - Add sliced onions and bell pepper.